awslabs/service-workbench-on-aws/.github/ISSUE_TEMPLATE/bug_report.md

 **Versions (please complete the following information):**
  - Release Version installed [e.g. v1.0.3]
+ - Is the deployment from a forked version of the repository?

 **Additional context**
 Add any other context about the problem here.